wyuting0/wyuting0.github.io/README.md

 # My Personal Blog and Website
-This project serves as a creative space where I showcase my passion for coding.
+This website serves as a creative space where I write about my personal experiences.